What you need, why you need it, and how we can help.

 It’s not just vendors who benefit from eCommerce.
 Customers can enjoy the inherent convenience of remote shopping, unencumbered by the pressure of direct sales, and empowered to browse entire products lines with the assurance of prompt store-to-door delivery.
 Not surprisingly, options abound – which begs the question, what eComm platform is right for you?
 A question best answered by another question: What paradigm best accommodates your use-case?

-Whether enterprise or open source, there’s an eComm solution that’s ideal for your business but in order to find it, you’ll need to analyze your process, identify your technical requirements and anticipate your customers’ needs.
+Whether enterprise or open source, there’s an eComm solution that’s ideal for your business.
+In order to find it, you’ll need to analyze your process, identify your technical requirements and anticipate your customers’ needs.
 Once these considerations are addressed, a working understanding of the most popular eCommerce platforms will mitigate analysis paralysis and empower an informed decision.
-Here’s the highlights reel, in no particular order or preference:
+Here’s the highlights reel, in no particular order or preference.

 CONS: Magento’s 3-tiered architecture requires a robust in-house staff.
 Customizability can result in one-off implementations that are costly to maintain and challenging to upgrade.
 There are better options for companies with limited budgets and resources.